strcpp/INFOMMR2023/README.md

 The user can once again select the number of best-matching shapes that will be returned, as well as the distance metric that will be used for the 'Custom' query.

 Clicking on the 'Evaluate Custom Query' will evaluate the 'Custom' query.
-This can take up to 10 minutes depending on the selected distance metric.
+This can take 2-3 minutes depending on the selected distance metric.
 Clicking on the 'Evaluate ANN Query' will evaluate the 'ANN' query.
 This will take a couple of seconds.

 A new window which, by default, shows the average query precision, recall and f1-score will appear.